torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelmidh.md

 # Æl'mið

 (Artificers - European)
 Northern; Norse/Celtic.
-Tall, strongly built with red or blond hair, and blue, green, or purple eyes.
+Tall, strongly built with red or blond hair (wavy), and blue, green, or purple eyes.
 Gifted smiths and enchanters, also great warriors;